Blockstream/satellite/README.md

 ## 4. Connect equipment

+a.
 With power disconnected from the LNB power supply, connect the SDR to the non-powered port on the LNB power supply using the SMA to F connector cable.

 IMPORTANT: Do NOT connect the powered port of the LNB power supply to the SDR interface.
 Permanent damage may occur to your SDR and/or your computer.